 Calico Wallpaper, for example, digitally prints all of their custom wallpapers.
-They have collaborated with famous artists and studios such as Faye Toogood, Snarkitecture, Daniel Arsham, Phillippe Malouin, Fernando Mastrangelo.
+They have collaborated with famous artists and studios such as Faye Toogood, Snarkitecture, Daniel Arsham, Phillippe Malouin, and Fernando Mastrangelo.

-Consumers and Digital Wallpaper
+Consumer Trends and Digital Wallpaper

 Consumers now view digital wallpaper as one of the hottest home decor trends, increasing its use in homes and various businesses across the globe.
-Digitally printed wallpaper is now considered a luxury alternative to painting.
+Digitally-printed wallpaper is now considered a luxury alternative to painting.

 Since 2006, there had been a decline in the consumer demand for wallpaper throughout Europe.
 Consumers were choosing paints more frequently, forcing many wallpaper manufacturers to start thinking outside the box, which ultimately led them to begin using inkjet printing to create digitally printed wallpapers.